-The decision-maker’s determination to consider a worker to be in permanent or non-permanent employment is generally based on the earnings information provided by the employer, see 15-01-02, Employers' Initial Accident Reporting Obligations.
+The WSIB’s determination to consider a worker to be in permanent or non-permanent employment is generally based on the earnings information provided by the employer, see 15-01-02, Employers' Initial Accident Reporting Obligations.

 A recalculation involves redetermining a worker's average earnings taking into account the worker's long-term employment pattern.
 The recalculated long-term average earnings become effective from the beginning of the 13th week of LOE benefits.

-A break in the employment pattern is a change in the worker's employment that is significant enough to make the period before the break irrelevant to the determination of the worker's long-term average earnings.
-This may involve a permanent change
+A break in the employment pattern is a change in a worker's employment that is significant enough to make the period before the break irrelevant to the determination of the worker's long-term average earnings.
+This may involve a permanent change:

 - of employers

 - from full- to part-time work, or vice-versa